What We Don’t Talk About When It Comes to Suicidal Ideation

 I remember sitting under a tree calling my parents in between sobs and being honest with them about what was going on.
 The helplessness they must have felt haunts me to this day.

 If you’re familiar with my story, you know what happened next.
 My therapist helped me get into detox, I got sober, got on meds, and things looked like they were getting better.
 I even started a new relationship, because that’s what healthy people do, right?

 My third brush with suicide occurred a little over a year after quitting alcohol.
 I’ve never really talked about it, because the circumstances surrounding it were relatively mundane.
 All I remember is one day I felt like living, and the next day I didn’t.

-It was like my heart had been replaced by a heavy weight.
 While I wasn’t going through a crisis per se, the will to live just wasn’t there.
 I would visit my boyfriend and spend hours unable to muster the energy to converse or otherwise engage in normal activity.
 I started purging again and taking downers before I saw anybody in order to forget that the reason for my listlessness was inside myself.

 There was a day in October 2020 when I took a bus to downtown Seattle.
 I’d created a suicide playlist on Spotify, which I had on a loop.
 I walked to the central library — one of my favorite spots in the city — and lay in the grass with my hands folded across my chest.